 Real life -- with a job and a family -- can get intense.
 It helps to be part of a posse.

 The Working Moms' Groups are places where likeminded modern moms who have kids and jobs can get to know each other and talk about how it all works.
-Groups meet monthly, or twice a month.
+Groups meet monthly.
 We meet up after work, sometimes with wine and snacks, and unwind in a positive, facilitated discussion.
-We talk about
+We discuss:

 - Finding and maintaining excellent childcare